Preface

 3. The Primacy of Pleasure

-The kiss, the gasp, the clasp of devotion—these are more real than any tomorrow.
+The kiss, the gasp, the clasp of devotion are immediate forms of reality in the present moment, more real than any tomorrow.
 We do not trade today’s ecstasy for distant promises or abstractions of virtue.
 In this we affirm the Cyrenaic truth: pleasure is not deferred, theorized, or promised in an afterlife.
 It is lived now.

 4. Sovereignty of Self